Kodaira-type Vanishings via Non-abelian Hodge Theory: Proofs of main theorems

 Such a filtration is called \emph{normal crossing}, (with respect to $D$,) if $D|_{Y_j}$ is still a normal crossing reduced divisor on $Y_j$, for all $j$.
 Such a filtration is called \emph{non-characteristic}, (with respect to $\cM$,) if $Y_j$ is non-characteristic with respect to $\cM|_{Y_{j-1}}$, for all $j$.
-If $\cA$ is base point free, then due to Bertini's theorem, we know that, for a generic filtration induced by $\cA$, it is both normal crossing and non-characteristic (NCNC).
+Note that strict specializablity is part of the assumption of mixed twistor $\sD$-module, hence being non-characteristic automatically implies being strictly non-characteristic.
+If $\cA$ is base point free, then due to Remark \ref{R: non-char}, we know that, for a generic filtration induced by $\cA$, it is both normal crossing and non-characteristic (NCNC).
 If we fix a NCNC filtration, it induces an exact sequence of $\sR_X$-modules